-For example, after a busy day at work, commuting back home or interacting with many people, the INFJ’s nervous system has had far more than their healthy share of stimulation than most personalities.
+For example, after a busy day at work, commuting back home or interacting with many people, the INFJ’s nervous system has had far more than its healthy share of stimulation than most personalities.

 To reduce the feelings of overwhelm, stress, anxiety or fatigue, they need to retreat to some place safe and quiet (introvert sanctuary remember?).

 The Empath’s Survival Guide Online Course (affiliate link) by Dr. Judith Orloff offers useful strategies and methods for empaths to deal with overstimulation.

 Sign up for a free introduction webinar via my friends at Sounds True here (affiliate link).